retched/Basic-Purchase-Orders/README.md

 | ZenCart 2.1.0 | :white_check_mark: |

 - :white_check_mark: = Fully supported
-- :x: = Not supported
+- :x: = Not supported (does not support the customer groups functionality)

 ### I don't see the option available?

 Make sure that you are logged in as a user that is a part of the group selected in the admin area or is a part of a Pricing Group with a name that starts with PO_.
-If you delete the group that comes with the module, make sure to either reselect a group or make a new one.
-(If you leave the selection as "-- Any --", ANYONE can use the moddule to send a purchase order.)
+If you delete the customer group that comes with the module, make sure to either reselect a group or make a new one.
+(If you leave the selection as "-- Any --", ANYONE can use the module to send a purchase order.)

 ### How does this module actually work?

 During checkout as a registered user, if the user is a part of the group authorized to use Purchase Orders, it will appear as a payment option.
-The cart will prompt for the Purchase Order number (not optional) and will attach that number onto the order.
-It will arrive in the admin area waiting for confirmation.
-You can use operating procedure you wish with the treatment of the order.
+The cart will prompt for the Purchase Order number (not optional) and will attach that number to the order.
+It will arrive in the admin area, waiting for confirmation.
+You can use whatever operating procedure you wish for the treatment of the order.
 It is suggested that you do not ship the order until you have confirmed payment details with the order.

 ###

 ## Known Limitations/Issues

-- The reason why the "-- Any --" option works for unassigned customers is because all customers are a part of group `0` which is what is represented by `-- Any --` in ZenCart.
+- The reason why the "-- Any --" option works for unassigned customers is that all customers are a part of group `0`, which is what is represented by `-- Any --` in ZenCart.
 This is an innate ZenCart function and should not be overwritten or taken lightly.
 For that reason, if you would like to use Group Pricing instead of Customer Groups, leave the default Customer Group alone and do not delete it.
-If you uninstall the module, the group "Purchoase Orders: Enabled" will also be deleted too.
+If you uninstall the module, the group "Purchase Orders: Enabled" will also be deleted.

 ## Credits